xCKtmdl/LogViewer/README.md

 \
 the alert rule that valid CEF lines containing the words "malware" or "severe"
 \
-add to that entries Alert level.
+add to that entry's Alert level.

 I think my application is relatively well-behaved.
 No files are stored.
 They
 \
-are processed in-memory and stored as serialized JSON objects.
-There is a
+are processed in-memory and stored as session serialized JSON objects.
 \
-friendly Errors page.
-And there is a catch all route for when someone tries
+There is a friendly Errors page.
+And there is a catch all route for when
 \
-to access an invalid url for the site.
+someone tries to access an invalid url for the site.

 There is also a LogViewer.log file in the application's directory where